burksooner/abFinance/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+As this is a growing collection of financial tools, contributions of new analysis methods, strategies, or improvements to existing code are especially valuable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Future Development

-- Integration with additional financial data providers
-- Web dashboard for real-time analytics
-- Machine learning models for market prediction
-- Automated trading system integration
-- Enhanced documentation and examples

 ## Contact

-For questions and feedback, please [open an issue](https://github.com/yourusername/abFinance/issues) on GitHub.
+For questions, feedback, or to contribute, please [open an issue](https://github.com/yourusername/abFinance/issues) on GitHub.